COLA: A Benchmark for Compositional Text-to-image Retrieval: Exploring finetuning strategies with

 Given an image ($I$) and a query ($Q$), \task{} evaluates a model $f(I, Q)$ by measuring how well it associates the correct image to the input query.
-Since existing pretrained models don't perform well on this task, we explore finetuning strategies that use a finetuning dataset of image-language pairs where the language descriptions contain objects and attributes.
-Details of finetuning datasets are described later.
-We follow the standard finetuning paradigm by sampling batches of images and text from the finetuning dataset; we match the correct images to the correct queries in each batch, minimizing the NCELoss typically used in contrastive learning~\cite{radford_learning_2021, singh_flava_2022}.
-The finetuning step aims to improve the compositional binding of attributes and objects in pretrained vision-language models.
+Existing pre-trained models don't perform well on this task since they fail to distinguish fine-grained differences in attribute-object compositions.
+Hence, we explore finetuning strategies that use a dataset of image-language pairs where the language descriptions contain objects and attributes.
+Details of finetuning datasets are described in Sec. \ref{dataset_desc}.
+We follow the standard finetuning paradigm by sampling batches of images and text from the attribute-object \task{} finetuning dataset.
+Specifically, we match the correct images to the correct queries in each batch and minimize the NCELoss typically used in contrastive learning~\cite{radford_learning_2021, singh_flava_2022}.
+This finetuning step aims to improve the compositional binding of attributes and objects in pretrained vision-language features.
+This is in contrast to training the multimodal layers on random batches of web image-text data.